DulalRoy12022005/DulalRoy12022005/README.md

 ### 🎓 Education

-I am currently pursuing my Bachelor of Engineering in Computer Science at Sri Ramakrishna Engineering College.This foundational education has been instrumental in shaping my technical abilities and fueling my passion for technology.
+I am currently pursuing my Bachelor of Engineering in Computer Science at Sri Ramakrishna Engineering College.
+This foundational education has been instrumental in shaping my technical abilities and fueling my passion for technology.

 ## 🛠 Languages and Tools